corva-ai/corva-example-python-apps/docs/scheduled.md

 Natural time scheduling is based on the clock time.
 For example, if the app is scheduled to run every 10 minutes, it will get invoked once every 10 minutes, even if there is no new data available.
 App continues to get invoked until the well stream is stopped.

+Unlike with data time scheduling, natural time apps events will not be resent if the app execution fails.
+This is because the apps don't rely on the time ranges inside the events.

 This type is suitable for applications that do not directly depend on the time ranges that are passed in data time scheduled events.

+NOTE: App timeout should be set to be less than the scheduled interval in order to prevent overlapping invocations.

 ### Events